 In any case, DreamHost’s servers are located in Ashburn (Virginia), Hillsboro (Oregon), and Irvine (California).
 Hostgator’s are in Provo (Utah) and Houston (Texas).

 If you’d like to choose your data center location, you can do this with DreamHost by reaching out to their support.
 Hostgator, however, does not allow you to choose which data center houses your servers.
-Their data centers are also not available for customer access.

 Winner: It’s a tough call.
 We’re calling it a tie since there isn’t too significant a difference to name a winner.

-Sites with lots of media files or high resolution images require more storage space.
+Sites with lots of media files or high-resolution images require more storage space.

 When comparing Hostgator and DreamHost, once again, their features are neck to neck.